FlorentMetz/FlorentMetz.github.io/_posts/2015-08-18-running-php-script-forever-with-supervisor.markdown

 sudo apt-get install supervisor
 {% endhighlight %}

-The below command will install the supervisor service in your `/etc/` that you can start, stop, restart, force-reload, status, force-stop.
+The above command will install the supervisor service in your `/etc/` that you can start, stop, restart, force-reload, status, force-stop.

 If you look at the `/etc/supervisor/supervisord.conf` config file, you'll see that supervisor includes config files in `/etc/supervisor/conf.d/*.conf`.
 Let's create one for our forever running php script.